Nov 21, 2018

 GERRY DAVISON: He warned me.
 He warned me.

-JAD ABUMRAD: Gerry began the talk by telling the audience.
+JAD: Gerry began the talk by telling the audience.

-JAD ABUMRAD: That he's troubled.
+JAD: That he's troubled.

-JAD ABUMRAD: But then he asks Silverstein's question, what does it actually mean to help these people?
+JAD: But then he asks Silverstein's question, what does it actually mean to help these people?

-JAD ABUMRAD: He quoted you in that speech.
+JAD: He quoted you in that speech.

-CHARLIE SILVERSTEIN: Yeah
+CHARLES SILVERSTEIN: Yeah

-JAD ABUMRAD: What was that like?
+JAD: What was that like?

 CHARLES SILVERSTEIN: I was quite pleased.

-TAPE ARCHIVAL, GERRY DAVISON:In other words Silverstein's suggests that we must go back in the causal network and ask ourselves as determinists what are the determinants of the client asserting to you that he or she wants to change.
+[ARCHIVE CLIP, Gerry Davison: Continuing the quote from Silverstein.
+"What brings them into the counseling center is guilt, shame, and the loneliness that comes from their secret."
+In other words, Silverstein suggests that we must go back in the causal network and ask ourselves as determinists what are the determinants of the client asserting to you that he or she wants to change.]

-still the more important question of whether we should.
-I believe we should not.
+[ARCHIVE CLIP, Gerry Davison: Even if we could affect certain changes there is still the more important question of whether we should.
+I believe we should not.]

-JAD ABUMRAD: To us now, or to many of us now, that may sound like kind of a simple, easy, obvious thing to say.
+JAD: To us now, or to many of us now, that may sound like kind of a simple, easy, obvious thing to say.

-else was arguing that the attempts to change sexual orientation ended in failure.
+CHARLES SILVERSTEIN: But that was an extraordinary statement.
+You see everybody else was arguing that the attempts to change sexual orientation ended in failure.
 That was not what he did.
 He did something quite different.
 He said in that speech, it makes no difference how successful the treatment is.
 It is immoral.

-JAD ABUMRAD: Charlie says he was the first person to say that
+JAD: Charlie says he was the first person to say that

 CHARLES SILVERSTEIN: To ever say that trying to change sexual orientation was an immoral thing to do.

-JAD ABUMRAD: And that's not a trivial thing.
+JAD: And that's not a trivial thing.
 I mean you could see this moment in a way as one of the early tremors of a tectonic shift in, not just therapy but all of science.
 Like science to that point, it concerned itself with objectivity.
 That was all that mattered.
 We stand apart from the world and we examine it as it is, objectively.
 But that from this moment forward would start to be questioned all over the place, even in places like mental illness.
 You know you look at history, you see that some diseases come and go.
 Why would that be?
 Well people would begin to argue that even mental illnesses are social constructs created by the society, by the people who study them.
 What Gerry was doing here, he was shifting the language.
 He was saying, forget objectivity, forget bullshit empiricism.
 Let's talk about ethics.
 Let's talk about morality.
 We shouldn't do this not because it doesn't work -- which it doesn't -- but because it's wrong.

-devote the necessary energy to the important challenges.
-Thank you.
+[ARCHIVE CLIP, Gerry Davison: I hope and I recommend that we continue to devote the necessary energy to the important challenges.
+Thank you.]

-JAD ABUMRAD: You write about that moment like as you were talking about how like the air felt in that moment.
+JAD: You write about that moment like as you were talking about how like the air felt in that moment.
 You write, “friends commented afterwards that one gets that kind of silence when everyone in a room full of 1000 people stops breathing at the same time.”

 GERRY DAVISON: Yeah yeah exactly right.
 I remember that.
 I just remember that you know like what are they going to do when I say this.
 And it turned out, that what they were doing was holding their breath.

-JAD ABUMRAD: They do eventually clap.
+JAD: They do eventually clap.
 But afterwards Gerry says, at the reception, he walked in and it was like parting the Red Seas.
 Nobody wanted to talk to him.

 GERRY DAVISON: They're all looking at me.
 And I remember one person, I will not name him, he came over to me and shook my hand.
 Then he bent over and gave me a kiss on the cheek.
 “Well did you like that?”

-JAD ABUMRAD: Oh like he was making a point to say you must be gay because you said those things.
+JAD: Oh like he was making a point to say you must be gay because you said those things.

 GERRY DAVISON: Yeah.
-And I said I said screw you.
+And I said—I said screw you.

-JAD ABUMRAD: So it took a while to get the peeps on board.
+JAD: So it took a while to get the peeps on board.
 But they did start to come around and get on the right side of history.
 And it's not a straight line by any means, but there is a line that you can draw between Charlie's words coming out of Gerry's mouth and the Epically Huge decision that the psychiatric community as a whole would make to remove homosexuality as a mental illness from the DSM, that big bible of mental illnesses.
 Gerry’s speech happened right at that beginning, when science was just about to wash its hands of the whole idea of a gay cure.
 And what's interesting, I find just one final thought, you could read this entire story as a sort of prelude.
 Psychotherapists were basically ready to say that homosexuality was not an illness by about 1986.
 That is precisely the time when the Christian community walked in and grabbed the baton.

 JOHN SMID: The scientific communities were accepting homosexuality, and they were saying that it’s not a disorder anymore.
 They were removing it from the DSM-3, which is why we need to do what we’re doing.
 Because Christians have to fight the battle.
-Christians have to fight this battle of homosexual sin, because the professional counselling community won’t do it anymore.
+Christians have to fight this battle of homosexual sin, because the professional counseling community won’t do it anymore.

-JAD ABUMRAD: So it was very explicit in your mindset
+JAD: So it was very explicit in your mindset

-JOHN: SMID: Oh yeah
+JOHN SMID: Oh yeah.

-JAD ABUMRAD: That, that story is a story that you hear in the next episode of Unerased, which I think we might also play on Radiolab.
+JAD: That, that story is a story that you hear in the next episode of Unerased, which I think we might also play on Radiolab.

 THE LAB sticker